michaelschoenbaechler/angular-ngrx-feature-based/README.md

 # Angular 10 Starter (NGRX, Lazy Loading Modules, Feature States)

 A simple app with basic navigation.
-You can find lists and detail views in user module.
+You can find list and detail views in the user module.
-The architecture is feature based, which in my opinion is a better approach than layer based.
+The architecture is feature based, which in my opinion is a better approach than the common seen layer based architecture.

 ### Prerequisites:
 - Firebase Account